-- You meet the eligibility requirements of your former employer, union group or trust administrator (plan sponsor) - □ You have Medicare Part B (Section 2.2 tells you about Medicare Part B) - □ and you live in our geographic service area (Section 2.3 below describes our service area). - and you are a United States citizen or are lawfully present in the United States - and you do not have End-Stage Renal Disease (ESRD), with limited exceptions, such as if you develop ESRD when you are already a member of a plan that we offer, or you were a member of a different plan that was terminated, or in some cases if you are enrolling in a former employer, union group, or trust administrator sponsored plan.
+- You meet the eligibility requirements of your former employer, union group or trust administrator (plan sponsor) - □ You have both Medicare Part A and Medicare Part B (Section 2.2 tells you about Medicare Part A and Medicare Part B) - □ and you live in our geographic service area (Section 2.3 below describes our service area). - and you are a United States citizen or are lawfully present in the United States - and you do not have End-Stage Renal Disease (ESRD), with limited exceptions, such as if you develop ESRD when you are already a member of a plan that we offer, or you were a member of a different plan that was terminated, or in some cases if you are enrolling in a former employer, union group, or trust administrator sponsored plan.